Pan-Euro-Mediterranean (PEM): upcoming changes to the preferential rules of origin

 When will the rule change come into force?

-In addition, on December 12, 2024, the Joint Committee of the PEM Convention decided to extend the existing rules of the Regional Convention in addition to other transitional provisions.
-This means that the previous rules can be used for a further year, provided that the parties to the agreement ratify these transitional provisions.
+In addition, on December 12, 2024, the Joint Committee of the Regional Convention decided to extend the existing rules of the Regional Convention in addition to other transitional provisions.
+This means that the previous rules can be used for a further year, provided that the parties to the agreement have ratified these transitional provisions on a national level.
+The ratification of the transitional provisions pursuant to Decision No. 2/2024 is marked with “CR” in the cumulation options matrix.
+Agreements that are still based on the old set of rules are marked with a “C” in the matrix.

 Update (01/07/2025)